-The EU Deforestation Regulation (EUDR): The latest updates
+The EU Deforestation Regulation (EUDR) in 2025: The latest updates

 Psst.. for a detailed breakdown of the EUDR, visit our blog: The EU Deforestation Regulation (EUDR): what you need to know